GiovanniCiampi/confidence_interval_estimator_ML/README.md

 # confidence_interval_estimator_ML
-This repo contains code to perform estimation of Confidence Intervals both parametric and non-parametric (a.k.a.
+This repo contains code to perform estimation of Confidence Intervals both parametrically and non-parametrically (a.k.a.
 Monte Carlo Confidence Interval or Empirical Confidence Interval estimation) for Machine Learing models.

 # Colab Demo
 You can easily try this tool in Google Colab by clicking on the following badge: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/16EwUmq9NBiytpS6JoN22l7zDqzqTb_-w?usp=sharing)